Here are some of the most often asked questions we received over the years.

 Can you tell me more about piano lessons in the Micanopy-Ocala-Gainesville area?

-We offer piano lessons for all levels of students, from beginners to advanced, of any age (children must be able to read).
+I offer piano lessons for all levels of students, from beginners to advanced, of any age (children must be able to read).
 For details, please read our Piano lessons page.
 Use our contact page to get started with lessons.

 What about piano lessons, music composition, Sibelius, Reaper DAW and other lessons over the internet?

-We offer all types of lessons over the internet.
+I offer all types of lessons over the internet.
 This includes regular piano lessons as well as tutorials for a variety of music related items.
 Please visit our Music Lessons page for details.

 Tell me a bit about the website?

 The website showcases the compositions, arrangements and recordings of James Gilbert.
-We also promote piano lessons and internet music lessons available from James Gilbert.
-We do not sell anything at this website.
+The site also promotes piano lessons and internet music lessons available from James Gilbert.
+I do not sell anything at this website.
 Our sheet music and recordings are sold by third party companies (distributors) as listed in the Music Catalog.
 MP3 Files (recordings) are available on iTunes (Apple Music), Amazon, Spotify and GooglePlay.
 Sheet Music is available via Sheet Music Plus and by custom order.
 If you are interested in learning to play the piano no matter where you live, please see the Piano Lessons page.
 We also offer lessons via the internet for a variety of music topics including DAW, VST, Music Theory and of course Piano.
 If you are in need of typesetting, arranging, composing or recording services, please contact us for details.